 The MEASURE_AND_CONTROL layer is electronic/digital (e.g., optical power measurement).

-The MC can only be measured when light is applied.
+The MC can only be measured when a signal is present.

 Removing clutter of redundant light never relevant for forwarding.

 The layerProtocol can be qualified with further detail, but that is essentially for human consumption as the spec provides all necessary details.